 Personal Protection for Welding Galvanized Steel

-The zinc coating of the galvanized steel easily vaporizes by the high temperature during the welding process.
+The zinc coating of the galvanized steel easily vaporizes at a high temperature during the welding process.
 This creates zinc oxide fumes that can cause a short-term health effect known as metal fume fever or galvanized poisoning.
 Galvanized poisoning is characterized by flu-like symptoms including nausea, headaches, high fever, shivers, and thirst.
-Also, a small amount of lead that may present on galvanized coating can lead to the generation of lead oxide fumes.
+Also, a small amount of lead that may be present on galvanized coating can lead to the generation of lead oxide fumes.
 These fumes have long-term health hazards like lung or brain cancer and complications in the nervous system.

 It is, therefore, first and foremost to use proper welding protective equipment when welding galvanized steel.
 The welder must wear high-quality welding helmets, gloves, leather jackets, steel toe boots, and respirators.
 The respirator during welding galvanized steel ensures that the zinc and lead oxide fumes are not inhaled.
 The welder must be well-trained for welding galvanized steel and the welding must be performed in a well-ventilated area to maximize clean airflow.